sasagawa888/eisl/documents/UNIXLIBS.md

 If you want to add other functions implemented in D you will probably need to use more of the functions in *eisl.h*.
 Because the syntax is similar, for a first pass just copy/paste the declarations you need from *eisl.h* to *disl.d* which is it's D equivalent (a module of declarations only, no definitions).

+If anyone does continue this work, the D *core.std* libraries might be better replaced by something like [libmir](https://www.libmir.org/).

 As I said, this is all just an experiment but I thought it was interesting.
 Maybe someone else will too.